 BACKGROUND: The City of Norman juvenile program in conjunction with the Crossroads Youth and Family Center, Inc., ("Crossroads") was awarded a federal and state grant from the Office of Juvenile Affairs ("OJA") to implement a Community Intervention Center ("CIC") in early 1997.
 Originally, this was a pilot project and the City of Norman was one of five cities to open a CIC.
-This program began in October of 1997 and is located at 1900 West Robinson in Westwood Park.
+This program began in October of 1997.
+The CIC is housed in a building owned by the City and located at 1900 West Robinson in Westwood Park.